-Baby waking at 5am: The expert reasons why and how to stop it
+Baby waking at 5am?
+We ask a baby sleep expert reasons why and what you can to do stop it

-Baby waking at 5am means a really long day for some parents
+Baby waking at 5am means a really long day for some parents, but there are ways to help your baby get back to sleep

-Sarah Patel, Baby & Toddler Sleep Consultant tells us; “waking at 5am is hard especially if parents are working.
+Sarah Patel, Baby & Toddler Sleep Consultant, tells us, "Waking at 5am is hard, especially if parents are working.
 One of the best ways to help regulate your baby’s circadian rhythm is to get outside in the fresh air as much as possible.
-Not only is it great for you but it will also help you feel less tired.”
+Not only is it great for them, but it will also help you feel less tired.”

-Also, take a look at their cot bed, is it in the right position in the room, or in front of a draughty window, perhaps?
-Here we talk through reasons your baby might be waking at 5am and what you can put in place to help top this.
+Here we talk through the reasons why your baby might be waking at 5am and what you can put in place to help them stay settled for longer.

 Baby waking at 5am

-Though, this early wake-up call also depends on other factors, such as age, development stage, and time they go to bed.
-Though if baby is waking at 5am, going back down for a nap by 8am, and getting cranky in the afternoons, this could be an indication that they need to sleep past 5am.
-It's a generic expectation that babies wake between 6am and 7am, though it can vary widely.
+Your baby waking too early can be down to many factors, such as age, development stage, and the time they go to bed.
+If your baby is waking at 5am, going back down for a nap by 8am, and getting cranky in the afternoons, this could indicate that they need to sleep past 5am.
+It's an expectation that babies wake between 6am and 7am, though it can vary widely.
 Things like teething, sickness, sleep regressions, and other outside influences can also come into play, especially if your baby suddenly starts waking up earlier than usual.

 Reasons my baby could be waking at 5am?